panphora/hyperclay-local/SIMPLE_PLAN.md

   - Skip deletions and treat renames as “new file” uploads.
   - Ensure the hosted service creates its own backup of the current file before overwriting with the uploaded content (local backup already ran when the user saved).
   - Route non-HTML uploads through a dedicated `/api/local-sync/upload` API so the server can mirror them into the correct `uploads/{username}/` structure.
+  - Block `.html` files from the uploads pipeline entirely to avoid assets being misclassified as apps.

 ## 5. Continuous Remote → Local Sync
 ### Pseudocode